Debra Elmegreen

 Debra Meloy Elmegreen (born November 23, 1952 in South Bend, Indiana) is an American astronomer.
 She was the first woman to graduate from Princeton University with a degree in astrophysics, and she was the first female post-doctoral researcher at the Carnegie Observatories.

 Since 1985, she has been a professor of astronomy at Vassar College, currently on the endowed Maria Mitchell Chair.
 She wrote an astronomy textbook published by Prentice Hall in 1997.
 She served as president of the American Astronomical Society from 2010-2012.
-On August 30, 2018 was named President-elect of the International Astronomical Union (IAU) at the group’s 30th triennial General Assembly in Vienna, Austria and became IAU President in 2021.
+On August 30, 2018 was named President-elect of the International Astronomical Union (IAU) at the group’s 30th triennial General Assembly in Vienna, Austria and was IAU President from 2021 to 2024.

 Early life and education

 Elmegreen was born in South Bend, Indiana in 1952.
 She became interested in astronomy at a young age.
 She received her bachelor's degree in astrophysics from the Princeton University in 1975, where she was the first woman to graduate with an astrophysics major.
 She earned both her Masters and Ph.D from Harvard University in astronomy.
 In 1976 she married Bruce Elmegreen, an astronomer.